Great Adventure Down Under

 Day 7 - Adelaide Excursion to Kangaroo Island

 Early this morning, depart Adelaide and travel by motorcoach and ferry to Globus Local Favorite Kangaroo Island, one of the world's last unspoiled habitats.
 Visit Seal Bay with a national park ranger to see a colony of rare Australian sea lions.
 Explore Flinders Chase National Park, a sanctuary for native Australian animals, including kangaroos, wallabies, and koalas.
 Stop here for a walk on remarkable rocks, with stunning views of the sea.
 You will also take a boardwalk down a rugged cliff face to Admirals Arch, a unique rock formation and home to a colony of New Zealand fur seals, which can be seen resting on the rocks and playing in the waves.
 Return to Adelaide late this evening.
 (B, L)

-Day 10 - Uluru (Ayers Rock)-Alice Springs-Ghan Train
+Day 10 - Uluru to Alice Springs Aboard the Ghan Train

 Today, travel through the heart of the Outback, keeping a lookout for red kangaroos, dingoes, camels and feral horses, known as "brumbies."
 Arrive in Alice Springs and board the historic Ghan Train, a highlight of your vacation.
 Taking its name from the intrepid Afghan cameleers, the Ghan has become a symbol of nationhood and pioneering spirit.
 (B, D)

 This morning, the train stops in Katherine and there is time to visit nearby Katherine Gorge.
 Located in Nitmiluk National Park, this is home to incredible scenery, Aboriginal history, and home to unique birds and animals.
 Choose between an included scenic cruise in the gorge, a hike with a local indigenous guide or a canoe excursion.
 Arrive this evening in Darwin, capital of the Northern Territory.
 (B, L)